-The event in Yourtown is being organised by Yourtown Resource Centre, Yourtown Citizens Advice Bureau, and the Yourtown Trades Union Council.
+The event in Yourtown is being organised by Yourtown Resource Centre, Yourtown Citizens Advice Bureau and the Yourtown Trades Union Council.

-Lindsay McGowan, chair of the Yourtown Resource Centre, said: "Yourtown is wellknown for its strong community spirit.
-It's a place where people help each other and have compassion for their neighbours.
+Lindsay McGowan, chair of the Yourtown Resource Centre, said: "People in Yourtown believe in justice and compassion, and reaching out to help each other.

-"But right here, there are tens of thousands of households whose lives are restricted by poverty - and across the country poverty is increasing for the first time in two decades.
-More and more people aren't getting the income they need to live a full and free life.
+"But right here, there are tens of thousands of households whose lives are restricted by poverty - and across the country poverty more and more people are struggling to get the income they need to keep their heads above water, never mind living a full and free life.